YATO: Yet Another deep learning based Text analysis Open toolkit: Introduction

 There exist several text analysis toolkits in the NLP community.
 CoreNLP~\citep{corenlp} and spaCy~\citep{spacy2} offer pipelines for many traditional NLP tasks, while the performance is sometimes under-optimal due to the use of less powerful models.
 AllenNLP~\citep{allennlp} and flairNLP~\citep{flair} utilize pre-trained models while they do not support user-defined features.
 FairSeq~\citep{fairseq} is designed for sequence-to-sequence tasks like machine translation and document summarization.
 Transformers~\citep{transformers} offers implementation for various tasks by using state-of-the-art models across different modalities, while it is heavily engineered.
 PaddleNLP~\cite{=paddlenlp} and EasyNLP~\cite{easynlp} are specifically designed for industrial application and commercial usage, which are not lightweight for research purposes.
 The above toolkits are mostly developed for professional AI researchers or engineers, where heavy coding effort is necessary during model development and deployment.
 The learning curve is steep to fully leverage these toolkits for cross-disciplinary researchers (\textit{e.g.}, medical, financial) who need to build models with lightweight code.

-This paper presents a new toolkit, \textbf{YATO} (\textbf{Y}et \textbf{A}nother deep learning based \textbf{T}ext analysis \textbf{O}pen toolkit), for researchers and engineers looking for a convenient way of building state-of-the-art models for two most popular NLP tasks: sequence labeling (\textit{e.g.}, Part-of-Speech tagging, named entity recognition) and sequence classification (\textit{e.g.}, sentiment analysis, document classification).
-Specifically, \textsc{YATO} is built on NCRF++~\citep{ncrfpp}\footnote{ \texttt{\url{https://github.com/jiesutd/NCRFpp}}.
-Until July 2023, \textsc{NCRF++} has attracted 200+ citations, 1,800+ stars, 160+ closed issues, and 120+ merged pull requests on GitHub.}, a popular neural sequence labeling toolkit, by integrating advanced PLMs and supporting sequence classification tasks and data visualization.
+This paper presents a toolkit, \textbf{YATO} (\textbf{Y}et \textbf{A}nother deep learning based \textbf{T}ext analysis \textbf{O}pen toolkit), for researchers looking for a convenient way of building state-of-the-art models for two most popular types of NLP tasks: sequence labeling (\textit{e.g.}, Part-of-Speech tagging, named entity recognition) and sequence classification (\textit{e.g.}, sentiment analysis, document classification). \textsc{YATO} is built on NCRF++ ~\citep{ncrfpp}, a popular neural sequence labeling toolkit with over 250+ citations from research papers, 1,900+ stars and 120+ merged pull requests on GitHub as of Oct.
+2023.
+NCRF++ has been utilized in many cross-disciplinary research projects, including medical \cite{yang2020development} and finance \cite{wan2021sentiment}.
+YATO retains its strengths, integrates advanced pre-trained language models, and adds capabilities for sequence classification and data visualization.